ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Experiments

-For LLM configuration, we primarily use DeepSeek-V3 \cite{liu2024deepseek} as the backbone LLM since it is open-sourced, so that the experiments can be easily reproduced.
-Data Analysis Agents utilize DeepSeek-V3 model.
-Research Agents in the Research Team also use DeepSeek-V3 for Plan+React stages, but switch to DeepSeek-R1 for critical signal generation due to its enhanced reasoning capabilities.
+For LLM configuration, we use DeepSeek-V3 \cite{liu2024deepseek} as the backbone LLM for reproducibility.
+Data Analysis Agents and Research Agents use DeepSeek-V3, with Research Agents switching to DeepSeek-R1 for critical signal generation due to its enhanced reasoning capabilities.
+Prompts are fixed across the test period; sampling temperature is kept low for extraction and judging, and higher only for generating diversified trading beliefs.
+Failed tool calls are retried once and otherwise treated as missing evidence rather than replaced with later information.

-We employ two categories of metrics for evaluation.
-Strategy Performance Metrics assess the final portfolio's profitability and risk, including Cumulative Return (CR), Sharpe Ratio (SR), and Maximum Drawdown (MDD).
-The second category, Contest Effectiveness Metrics, evaluates the predictive power of our internal contest mechanisms.
-These include the Rank Information Coefficient (Rank IC) and Information Coefficient Information Ratio (ICIR), which are used to validate the effectiveness of the contests in both the Data and Research teams.While Rank IC and ICIR are not direct measures of profitability, they are crucial for validating the predictive quality of the factors and signals selected by our contests.
-The consistently high scores in these metrics demonstrate that our mechanism effectively identifies high-quality inputs, which in turn is the primary driver of the final portfolio's outperformance.
+We employ two categories of metrics: (1) \textbf{Strategy Performance Metrics}---Cumulative Return (CR), Sharpe Ratio (SR), and Maximum Drawdown (MDD); and (2) \textbf{Contest Effectiveness Metrics}---Rank Information Coefficient (Rank IC) and ICIR, which evaluate the predictive quality of our internal contest mechanisms.
+Given the six-month evaluation horizon, we present these results as an initial controlled backtest rather than a full claim of market-cycle generalization.